- Find a Trail

 To reach the northern trailhead in Worthington Hills Park, take I-270 to Exit 22, and head north on OH 315.
 In 0.5 mile, find the Olentangy Valley Center on your right.
 The trailhead and parking are located in the southeast corner of the shopping center.

 Though no designated trail parking lots are on the south end of the trail, its northern half has numerous parking spots in the parks that line the route.
-Visit the trail's websites for details.
+See TrailLink Map for more details.

 TrailLink is a free service provided by Rails-to-Trails conservancy